7 New Street Drugs To Watch For In 2025

-Emerging street drugs in 2022, such as nitazenes and xylazine, are worsening the United States’ overdose crisis.
+Emerging street drugs, such as nitazenes and xylazine, are worsening the United States’ overdose crisis.
 New, dangerous drugs are increasingly being found in the illicit drug supply, including in drugs sold as cocaine, pills, or marijuana.

 According to the office of Florida’s State Attorney General, the drug was first identified in the United States in 2019, and has since caused numerous deaths.